MicrocontrollersDev/Alternatives/docs/1.8.9/skyblockextras.md

 mod and this list is based off of an older version of the mod.
-If you know of any features/alternatives or would like to confirm any of my gueses, feel free to make a pull request and ping me on
+If you know of any features/alternatives or would like to confirm any of my guesses, feel free to make a pull request and ping me on
 [my discord server](https://inv.wtf/micro)
 if you would like any further clarification